MarijQ/Personal-Health-Dashboard/README.md

    - Request is sent to the GPT-based model via **OpenRouter**, and the result is displayed back in the web app.
 5. **Docker**
    - All services (Django, Plotly Dash, any microservices) run within Docker containers for portability.

-> **Placeholder for Diagram**:
-> *Consider adding a system architecture diagram or flowchart.
-For instance, show how Django, Plotly, and the AI model communicate.*

 ---